skateshoting/skateshoting/README.md

 **🠚 BYI**
 **I am a very hypersexual invividual so I will proceed to make NSFW jokes.
 If youre uncomfortable please let me know so ill notch it down a bit with them.
 I make Kys/Kms jokes and I also say slurs that I myself can Reclaim.
 If youre uncomfortable with that too please tell me**

-**You can find me in the Dandys World, Sprunki, PHIGHTING! , Sonic, or MCYT area!!**
+**You can find me in the Dandys World, PHIGHTING! , Sonic, or MCYT area!!**

 **【 STATUSES**